 Where to stay in Kotor, Montenegro

-One of the most beautiful towns on the Adriatic Sea, Kotor is really worth a few days of your visit.
+One of the most beautiful towns on the Adriatic, Kotor is well worth spending a few days in.

 But here we had another accommodation mishap.
-We had booked the Guest House Rose, however the host informed us, the day before, that she had Covid and could not receive us.
+We had booked Guest House Rose; however, the host informed us the day before that she had health issues and couldn’t host us.

-Fortunately, one of the options I had pre-selected on Booking was still available (I always bookmark all the accommodations that seem interesting in a list, either for situations like this or to include them in a detailed post here on the blog).
+Fortunately, one of the options I had shortlisted on Booking was still available (I always save all the accommodations that seem interesting in a list, either for situations like this or to include them in detailed blog posts later).

-So we went to Stone House Kotor, where our host Darko was very attentive and helpful.
-The house faces Kotor Bay, a short walk from the old town, and accommodates a large group like ours well (there were 7 of us).
+So we ended up staying at Stone House Kotor, where our host Darko was very attentive and helpful.
+The house faces the Bay of Kotor, a short walk from the Old Town, and works well for a large group like ours (there were seven of us).

-For other accommodation options in Kotor, check out our post about what to do in Kotor.
+For other accommodation options in Kotor, check out our post on what to do in Kotor.

 .